 Am I willing to admit that I need help?

 Am I willing to work hard to make a change in my life?

-If you’ve answered, yes, to the last 2 questions, then perhaps you’re ready to challenge some of your beliefs about yourself – to examine your life objectively with fresh eyes.
+If you’ve answered, yes, to the last 2 questions, then perhaps you’re ready to challenge some of your beliefs about yourself – to take a good look at yourself with fresh eyes.

 Firstly, you’re definitely NOT alone.
-In fact, counselling enables us to look at all these things, and realise that many of the ways in which we suffer are not unique to us at all.
+In fact, counselling gives us the ability to look at all these things, and realise that the ways in which many of us suffer are not unique to us at all.